Nolan Gorman Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in MLB.
+- The Phillies pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Phillies have the ninth-ranked team ERA among all MLB pitching staffs (3.99).
+- The Phillies have a 3.96 team ERA that ranks ninth among all league pitching staffs.

-- Phillies pitchers combine to rank 11th in baseball in home runs allowed (144 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs given up (145 total, 1.1 per game).

-- Wheeler (9-6) is looking for his 10th victory when he gets the starting nod for the Phillies in his 26th start of the season.
-He has a 3.64 ERA in 151 2/3 innings pitched, with 165 strikeouts.

-- The right-hander's most recent time out came on Sunday against the Washington Nationals, when he tossed seven innings, surrendering four earned runs while giving up seven hits.
+- In his last time out on Monday, the right-hander threw seven innings against the San Francisco Giants, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.